patelamitkumar/frontend-development-basics/README.md

 # frontend-development-basics

-frontend development is divided into two category and the first is an input to the next.
-As both requires different experties there will always be 2 teams.
+frontend development is divided into two category and the output of first is an input to the next.
+As both requires different experties there will always be 2 teams working in the items.

 * User Experience
 * User Interface